vault27/Foundation/ospf.md

 - Process ID - it has local significance, it is better to use the same ID on all devices
 - Timers, maybe it is better to harden them
 - In order to make one link primary - we need to change its cost: either directly via interface command, on indirectly via changing bandwidth
+- Costs by default are not optimal, reference bandwidth is 100, so all costs are 1, we should change reference bandwidth to 1000 for example, or change cost per interface

 ### Data centre CLOS specifics